 Technically speaking, a Contentful app is a website embedded in an iframe.
 Inside this iframe, you have access to Contentful’s functionality using the Extensions SDK.
 Using the SDK, you can update values, react to data changes and interact with the surrounding web application.

 You can pair this core functionality with our open-source design system — Forma 36.
 Contentful’s UI uses React under the hood.
 We provide components that match our style one to one.
-While it’s possible to build Contentful apps with any client-side technology, we recommend using React for complex scenarios.
+While it’s possible to build Contentful apps with any client-side technology, we recommend using a React CMS for complex scenarios.
 Combine the App Framework with Forma 36, and you can create custom UIs that look and feel like Contentful.